kodekloudhub/community-faq/docs/killer-sh.md

 # killer.sh

+**Killer is included in the exam purchase.
+You do not need to purchase it separately**

 Killer is the ultimate test of readiness to take the exam.
 In their own words:

 > **This simulator is more difficult than the real certification**</br>